 The City of Fort Worth is the lead agency and responsible entity for administering Disaster Relief Supplemental Appropriations Act, 2022 (PL 117-43) and the Continuing Appropriations Act, 2023 (PL\$2117-180) in CDBG-DR funds allocated for disaster recovery.
-These programs included Single Family Home Repair/New Construction, Multifamily Home Repair/New Construction, Infrastructure Improvement, Mitigation, and Administration.
+These programs included Single Family Home Repair and Rehabilitation

+Multifamily Home Rehabilitation, Multifamily New Construction, Mitigation, Planning, and Administration.

-Based on the preliminary unmet needs assessment using currently available data and input from impacted communities and stakeholders in Fort Worth, the City of Fort Worth has prioritized activities that will assist in meeting the short- and long-term recovery needs of its residents and communities and increase resilience against climate impacts.
-The initial analysis indicates unmet need in two core recovery categories defined by HUD: housing and infrastructure.
+Based on the preliminary unmet needs' assessment using currently available data and input from impacted communities and stakeholders in Fort Worth, the City of Fort Worth has prioritized activities that will assist in meeting the short- and long-term recovery needs of its residents and communities and increase resilience against climate impacts.
+The initial analysis indicates unmet need in two core recovery categories defined by HUD: housing and mitigation.
 The largest recovery need is housing.